junqi-jiang/junqi-jiang.github.io/_pages/Misc.md

 I was born and raised in Beijing, China, while having a family origin in Jiayu, Hubei, a small town south to Wuhan.

-I have been playing Saxophone since I was 8, both classical in orchestras and Jazz for fun.
+I have been playing Saxophone since I was 8, both classical in orchestras, and Jazz for fun.

 When I am listening to music, for more than 95% of the time I am listening to ZHOU Jielun / Jay Chou, but my one favorite song is *All of Me* by John Legend.